 The assessee is asked to produce the books of accounts and other related documents.
 If the I-T department is of the opinion that the assessee holds any black money, it is anyways going to proceed with the investigation.

-Notice under this section is given to the taxpayers or related parties to seek certain details of transaction undertaken during the year under consideration.
+Notice under the Section 133(6) is given to the taxpayers or related parties to seek certain details of transaction undertaken during the year under consideration.

 However, even if there are no transactions undertaken, the person who receives such notice from the income tax department is required to give reply stating his factual position.
 The person cannot ignore such notices as it may lead to fines and penalties and further actions by the issuer of the notice.